w3c/wot-architecture/terminology.md

 ## WoT Server
 An entity that exposes a network interface consistent with a WoT Thing Description.
 WoT Server is also used to refer to a Servient in server role only.

-## WoT API
-A network interface consistent with a WoT Thing Description exposed by a WoT Server.

-> This term is used extensively in the security threat model

 ## WoT Client
 An entity that can connect with a network interface described by a WoT Thing Description (i.e., consume a Thing).
 WoT Clients usually implement multiple Protocol Bindings.
 WoT Client is also used to refer to a Servient in client role only.